-While tourists spent averagely 522 CZK in restaurants during the winter, in the summer this item dropped to 452 CZK.
+While tourists spent an averagely of 522 CZK in restaurants during the winter, in the summer, this item dropped to 452 CZK.
 Expenses on presents, culture, medicaments, maps, clothes and other needs lowered from 573 CZK to 242 CZK per day.
 Expenses on transportation also lowered (from 94 CZK to 53 CZK).
-However, there is a logical explanation for this – thanks to the favourable weather the tourists walk more.
+However, there is a logical explanation for this – thanks to the favourable weather, the tourists walk more.

 Russians still hold the top lines in the chart of the most spendthrift nations in Prague.
-In the winter they spent averagely 3 190 CZK, in the summer it was 2 308 CZK per day.
+In the winter, they spent an averagely of 3 190 CZK.
+In the summer, it was 2 308 CZK per day.
 However, the whole sum of money spent in the capital does not change much during the winter or summer (it goes over 11 thousand CZK).
 Russians just spend more time in Prague, but this increases their overall budget for the stay only slightly, by a few hundred crowns.

 |Tourists‘ expenses per day|